ivanomorotti/GameOfLifeGpt/README.md

 - `-` &mdash; zoom out to show more of the universe.
 - `r` &mdash; reset the view to the origin.

-The renderer automatically adapts to the size of the terminal window.
+The terminal renderer automatically adapts to the size of the window.
 Two additional lines beneath the grid display statistics and reminders of the available controls.
+In graphical mode, the window title shows the same information while the board is drawn with white squares over a dark grid.

 ### Configuration Files